 Applicants should have taken at least 7 to 9 credit hours of science (math also counts) per fall and spring semesters.
 Eligible applicants must have a GPA of at least 3.7 in all College level Biology, Chemistry, Physics and Math classes (not overall GPA).

 AP and IB credits will be taken into consideration, but will not be used in the GPA calculation.
-To be most competitive, students with AP or IB credit in a class (e.g. Biology) are advised to re-take that class at the University level or have completed additional coursework in the same discipline at a higher level (3000 or higher).
+To be most competitive, students with AP or IB credit in a class (e.g. Biology) are advised to either re-take that class at the university level or complete additional coursework in the same discipline at a higher level (3000 or higher).

 The MCAT is not required for application nor admission to the program.

 Applicants must be able to demonstrate volunteer activity in a medical area.
 Preferably, applicants will be able to demonstrate at least one consistent medical volunteer experience.
 Volunteer activity in a non-medical area is of value, but is not afforded the same weight as consistent medical volunteer work.

 For a thorough understanding of the preparation needed for medical school applications, please review our “How Do I Get Into Medical School?” page.

 Prior involvement in research is not a requirement for admission to the MHP.
 However, MHP students complete an Honors Research thesis during their junior year, so a research background may prove to be beneficial.